Calutron Girls

-The Calutron Girls were a group of young women, mostly high school graduates, who joined the Manhattan Project, the World War II efforts to develop nuclear weapons at the United States government facility located at Oak Ridge, Tennessee, between 1943 and 1945.
-Although they were not allowed to know at the time, they were monitoring dials and watching meters for calutrons, mass spectrometers adapted for separation of uranium isotopes.
+The Calutron Girls were a group of young women—mostly high school graduates—who had joined the Manhattan Project at the Y-12 National Security Complex located at Oak Ridge, Tennessee, from 1943 to 1945.
+Although they were not allowed to know at the time, they were monitoring dials and watching meters for calutrons, mass spectrometers adapted for separation of uranium isotopes for the development of nuclear weapons for use during World War II.
 The enriched uranium was used to make the "Little Boy" atomic bomb for the Hiroshima nuclear bombing on August 6, 1945.

 Background

 During World War II, the United States established the Manhattan Project to develop nuclear weapons.
-This required uranium-235, the fissionable isotope of uranium.
+This required uranium-235 (U235), the fissionable isotope of uranium.
 However, the vast majority of uranium mined from the ground is uranium-238, while only 0.7% is U235.
 Scientists developed several processes for separating the isotopes of uranium, including electromagnetic separation and gaseous diffusion.

-The Y-12 factory was built in Oak Ridge, Tennessee to house 1,152 calutrons, a machine used for isotope separation.
+The Y-12 factory was built in Oak Ridge, Tennessee, to house 1,152 calutrons, a machine used for isotope separation.
 The word "calutron" is a portmanteau of California University Cyclotron.
 Calutrons, a variation on mass spectrometers, work by combining uranium with chlorine to make uranium tetrachloride, which is then ionized and put in a vacuum chamber with a magnetic field.
 When the charged particles move through the magnetic field, they move in a curve, the radius of which is proportional to the mass of the particles.
 The two isotopes differ in mass by about 1% and can thus be separated.

 The operation was relatively simple, but it required people to constantly monitor the calutrons.
 Due to a labor shortage, there were not enough scientists to operate all of them, and many young men were fighting in the war overseas, so the government recruited farm girls to operate the calutrons instead.
-Local women were recruited because they were readily available, used to hard work, and were expected not to ask too many questions and to be loyal and docile.
+Local women were recruited because they were readily available, accustomed to hard work and were expected not to ask excessive questions and to be loyal and docile.

 Recruitment and training

 The Tennessee Eastman Company, which ran the Y-12 site, recruited around 10,000 local women between 1943 and 1945 to operate the calutrons.
-They used a large local advertising campaign to recruit workers.
+They proposed to train operators with only a high school education, and they used a large local advertising campaign to recruit workers.
 One ad read, "When you're a grandmother you'll brag about working at Tennessee Eastman".
 Several workers heard about the jobs from friends.
-Reasons for applying included needing the money, having few other employment opportunities, and wanting to help the war effort.
+Reasons for applying included needing the money, having few other employment opportunities, youthful wanderlust, and wanting to help the war effort.
 Training lasted three weeks.